facelessuser/soupsieve/docs/src/markdown/selectors.md

 character: `#!css \+` --> `+`.
 The one exception is that you cannot escape the form feed, newline, or carriage return.

+You can always use Soup Sieve's [escape command](./api.md#soupsieveescape) to escape identifiers as well.

 ## Basic Selectors

 ### Type Selectors